 Galactus boasts the near-limitless Power Cosmic

-First and foremost, Galactus can alter his physical size at will and levitate in the vacuum of space, making it easier for him to absorb the Life Force of planets and stars.
-With his largely unmatched power at its full might, he can manipulate matter to his will, emit impenetrable force fields, open wormholes to virtually any destination, teleport, create beings out of thin air, and even resurrect dead ones with ease.
-He’s also incredibly strong, durable, and impervious to disease and all toxins, in addition to being a proficient telepath, he possesses superhuman levels of strength and durability, as well as immunity to illness and any and all poisons.
+First and foremost, Galactus is able to change his physical size at will and hover in the vacuum of space, both of which make it much simpler for him to consume the Life Force that is contained within planets and stars.
+He can bend matter to his whim, generate unbreakable force fields, open wormholes to nearly any destination, teleport, create beings out of thin air, and even resurrect dead ones with relative ease, all with the full strength of his completely unequaled might.
+In addition to being a proficient telepath, he possesses superhuman levels of strength and durability, as well as immunity to illness and any and all poisons.
 To put the odds in your favor, to speak.

 How does one defeat Galactus?